Deep Dive

 2. Technology & Architecture

-The project is built on Overledger, which it bills as the first blockchain operating system (Quant).
-Instead of being another standalone blockchain, Overledger sits as a layer on top of existing networks.
-This architecture allows developers to create multi-chain applications (MApps) that can read and write data across multiple ledgers simultaneously, abstracting away the underlying complexity.
+Instead of building another blockchain, Quant created Overledger, which it bills as the first blockchain operating system (CoinMarketCap).
+Overledger sits above existing networks (a "Layer 2.5"), connecting them through a standardized API layer.
+This architecture allows developers to build decentralized, multi-chain applications (MApps) that can read and write data across multiple ledgers simultaneously, without being locked into a single ecosystem.

 QNT is a utility token with a maximum supply of 14,612,493 tokens.
-Its primary function is to serve as the payment method for accessing the Overledger network.
-Developers and enterprise clients must hold and spend QNT to purchase licenses and pay for transaction fees, with tokens often locked for periods like 12 months.
-This creates a demand sink tied directly to network usage.
+Its primary function is to serve as the payment method for accessing Quant's services.
+Developers and enterprise clients must hold and spend QNT to purchase licenses and pay for transaction fees on the Overledger network.
+This design directly links the token's utility to platform adoption, as increased usage requires more QNT to be locked up for license periods, typically 12 months.

 Conclusion